Finishing a Review & Understanding Proof Decisions

-When you create a new proof granting “Comment” permissions without also enabling Decision permissions will give the user the ability to select “Review Complete” but not make a decision.
+When you create a new proof, granting “Comment” permissions will give the user the ability to select “Review complete” but not make a decision.

 How does it work?

-“Comment” only users will see the green “Finish Review” button in the top center of the proofing viewer window as shown below.
+“Comment” only reviewers will see the green “Finish Review” button in the top center of the proof viewer window as shown below.

-Once you click on Finish Review select “Review Complete” and the Reviewers will be notified that you have completed your review.
+Once you click on “Review complete”, the other reviewers will be notified that you have completed your review.

 Once you are finished simply click on “Review complete” again.

-A review stage may have one or more “decision” makers in the review cycle so it is very important to understand how the decision process works and how Ziflow calculates multiple decisions made within the same review stage.
+A stage may have one or more “Decision” makers so it's very important to understand how the decision process works and how Ziflow calculates multiple decisions made within the same stage.

-A reviewer who has been granted “decision” rights will be able to see the green “Submit decision” button at the top of the Proof Viewer window.
+A reviewer that has been granted “Decision” rights will be able to see the green “Submit decision” button at the top of the proof viewer window.

 When you click on “Submit decision” you are presented with the following options:

-- Approved - The Approved option states you are approving the proof in its current state.
+- Approved - Selecting this option means that you are approving the proof in its current state.

-- Changes required - The reviewer needs to see a new version of the proof with the amends that have been marked up applied.
+- Changes required - This option means that you need to see a new version of the proof once the changes have been made.

 What happens when reviewers make conflicting decisions on the same proof?

-Once all the decision makers have submitted a final decision a final decision is calculated based on the following rules:
+Once all the decision makers have submitted a final decision, the status is calculated based on the following rules: